Anatomy of a Cosmos SDK Application

 ~/.app/datafolder.
 At this point, the state-machine is at height

 - Create and start a new Tendermint instance.
-Among other things, the node will perform a handshake with its peers.
-It will get the latest
+Among other things, the node performs a handshake with its peers.
+It gets the latest

-blockHeightfrom them, and replay blocks to sync to this height if it is greater than the local
+blockHeightfrom them and replays blocks to sync to this height if it is greater than the local

 0, the node is starting from genesis and Tendermint sends an

 InitChainmessage via the ABCI to the

 In general, the core of the state-machine is defined in a file called